SOLVOMET & Circular Hydrometallurgy

 In addition to minimising the consumption of chemical reagents, the consumption of water and energy must be reduced to an absolute minimum.
 Deeply influenced by the concepts circular economy, eco-efficiency, green chemistry and green engineering, circular hydrometallurgy embraces the philosophy of “doing more with less”, providing a compass for future R&D in the field of hydrometallurgy.

-As a guiding framework of how circular hydrometallurgical flowsheets can be designed, a cohesive set of principles has been developed by the SOLVOMET Group: i.e., the Twelve Principles of Circular Hydrometallurgy.
+As a guiding framework of how circular hydrometallurgical flowsheets can be designed, a cohesive set of principles has been developed and published by SOLVOMET: i.e., the Twelve Principles of Circular Hydrometallurgy.
 These principles are design rules to help metallurgical engineers in achieving the goal of circularity in hydrometallurgy.
-The elaboration of these Twelve Principles will be published in a soon to be available (SOLVOMET) position paper by Binnemans and Jones.

 Koen Binnemans and Peter Tom Jones, The Twelve Principles of Circular Hydrometallurgy, Journal of Sustainable Metallurgy 9(1) (2023) 1-25.
 Download from here (link: The Twelve Principles of Circular Hydrometallurgy | SpringerLink)